jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - **Assessment**: testing or evaluation of controls to understand which are implemented correctly, operating as intended and producing the desired outcome in meeting the security or privacy requirements of a system or org
 - **Audit**: process of reviewing a system for compliance against a standard or baseline (e.g. audit of security controls, baselines, financial records) can be formal and independent, or informal/internal
 - **Chaos Engineering**: discipline of experiments on a software system in production to build confidence in the system's capabilities to withstand turbulent/unexpected conditions
+- **Code testing suite**: usually used to validate function, statement, branch and condition coverage
 - **Compliance Calendar**: tracks an org's audits, assessments, required filings, due dates and related
 - **Compliance Tests**: an evaluation that determines if an org's controls are being applied according to management policies and procedures
 - **Penetration Testing/Ethical Penentration Testing**: security testing and assessment where testers actively attempt to circumvent/defaut a system's security features; typically constrained by contracts to stay within specified Rules of Engagement (RoE)
 - **Examination**: process of reviewing/inspecting/observing/studying/analyzing specs/mechanisms/activities to understand, clarify, or obtain evidence
 - **Findings**: results created by the application of an assessment procedure
+- **IAM system**: identity and access management system combines lifecycle management and monitoring tools to ensure that identity and authorization are properly handled throughout an org
+- **ITSM**: IT Service Management tools include change management and associated approval tracking
 - **Judgement Sampling**: AKA purposive or authoritative sampling, a non-probability sampling technique where members are chosen only on the basis of the researcher's knowledge and judgement
 - **Misue Case Testing**: testing strategy from a hostile actor's point of view, attempting to lead to integrity failures, malfunctions, or other security or safety compromises
 - **Mutation testing**: mutation testing modifies a program in small ways and then tests that mutant to determine if it behaves as it should or if it fails; technique is used to design and test software through mutation
 - **Plan of Action and Milestones (POA&M)**: a document indentifying tasks to be accomplished, including details, resources, milestones, and completion target dates
+- **RUM**: real user monitoring is a passive monitoring technique that records user interation with an app or system to ensure performance and proper app behavior; often used as a predeploymment process using the actual user interface
 - **RoE**: Rules of Engagement, set of rules/constraints/boundaries that establish limits of participant activity; in ethical pen testing, an RoE defines the scope of testing, and to establish liabilty limits for both testers and the sponsoring org or system owners
+- **SCF**: Script Check Engine is designed to make scripts interoperable with security policy definitions
 - **Statistical Sampling**: process of selecting subsets of examples from a population with the objective of estimating properties of the total population
 - **Substantive Test**: testing technique used by an auditor to obtain the audit evidence in order to support the auditor's opinion
 - **Testing**: process of exersizing one or more assessment objects (activities or mechanisms) under specified conditions to compare actual to expected behaior
 - **Trust Services Criteria (TSC)**: used by an auditor when evaluating the suitability of the design and operating effectiveness of controls relevant to the security, availabiliity, or processing integrity of information and systems or the confidentiality or privacy of the info processed by the entity

 [6.1](#6.1) Design and validate assessment, test, and audit strategies (OSG-9 Chpt 15)
 - 6.1.1 Internal